 The truth is, you never know who can help you.
 But the only way you’ll find out is to meet new people.

-Meet people who know you a lot and people who do not know you at all.
+- know you well AND those who do not know you at all.

-If you want to be strategic about who you networking with, consider these people:
+If you want to be strategic about who you network with, add these four types of people to your networking efforts:

 - Past colleagues